GTO: Paradise Lost

 GTO: Paradise Lost (GTO パラダイス・ロスト, GTO Paradaisu Rosuto) is a Japanese manga series written and illustrated by Tooru Fujisawa.
 It is a sequel to the main Great Teacher Onizuka manga series.
-It has been published in Kodansha's Weekly Young Magazine since April 2014, with its chapters collected into nineteen tankōbon volumes as of July 2022.
+It was published in Kodansha's Weekly Young Magazine from April 2014 to February 2023, and was transferred to Magazine Pocket, where it ran from April to October 2024.
+Its chapters have been collected into twenty tankōbon volumes as of November 2022.